 Stormwater Runoff in Coastal Watersheds: Predicting Impacts of Development and Climate Change

-We developed a Stormwater Runoff Modeling system (SWARM) to predict impacts of development and climate change on stormwater runoff in small coastal watersheds.
-SWARM quantifies runoff using climate-change projections and urban development scenarios, and can be used for different regions by substituting local characteristics.
-We are building a tool which facilitates use of SWARM by research scientists, resource managers, decision makers, and others.
+We developed a stormwater runoff modeling system to predict the impacts of development and climate change on stormwater runoff in small coastal watersheds.
+The model quantifies runoff using climate change projections and urban development scenarios and can be used for different regions by substituting local characteristics.
+Also, we are building a tool that will enable research scientists, resource managers, decision makers, and others to use the model.

 Why We Care

 Stormwater runoff pollutes and erodes waterways, and the related flooding directly exposes people to harmful contaminants.
 Across the nation, but especially in coastal areas, population growth and development have increased the amount of runoff and, in tandem, its impact on water quality, public health, and marine life.
-The increasing rates of urban development, as well as the increased occurrence of intense storms that is predicted, will generate in the future even more runoff and at faster rates.
+The increasing rates of urban development, as well as projected increases in the occurrence of intense storms, will generate even more runoff in the future and at faster rates.

 NCCOS developed a stormwater runoff modeling system (SWARM) that quantifies runoff volumes and rates using climate change and development scenarios.
-We based SWARM on the runoff curve number method and unit hydrograph algorithms of the US Department of Agriculture, Natural Resources Conservation Services (NRCS).
-We validated SWARM using US Geological Survey discharge and rain data, and validation results support the appropriateness of our modeling system for southeastern coastal watersheds.
+We based SWARM on the runoff curve number method and unit hydrograph algorithms of the U.S. Department of Agriculture's Natural Resources Conservation Service.
+We validated SWARM using U.S. Geological Survey discharge and rain data, and validation results support the appropriateness of our modeling system for southeastern coastal watersheds.
 We are building a user-friendly tool for use by research scientists, resource managers, decision makers, and others.
 SWARM also can be applied to other regions by recalibrating parameters and modifying calculation templates.